-The Part II Statement provides members of the community with information about Council and informs them of the type of information and documents that are held by Council.
+The Part II Statement provides members of the community with information about Council and informs them of the type of information and the type of documents that are held by Council.
 It also details the process of obtaining access to information and documents, including documents that are publicly available and documents that may be requested through Freedom of Information.